maroaljoker-blip/Beat-it/README.md

 Boss reaction mistakes to make the game more challenging and fair.

 Smooth paddle movement.
-** you can only play it in the web that it can not be downloaded i added a video for playing in a file named vedio
+** you can only play it in the web that it can not be downloaded i added a video for playing in a file named 0815.mp4

 <img width="1152" height="648" alt="Screenshot 2026-08-10 220653" src="https://github.com/user-attachments/assets/2ce4abfc-2402-403e-a546-fd4afcfe2e95" />